willih/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

 # Lab 1 - Virtual Networks

-## Before you Begin

-If you are using a Microsoft Azure subscription that was provided to you by Microsoft, you are using what is called sponsored Azure and that subscription is limited to a specific set of Microsoft Azure regions.
-Please consistently use one of the following locations:

-* East US
-* South Central US
-* West Europe
-* Southeast Asia
-* West US 2
-* West Central US

-Otherwise you will receive an error in the portal if you select an unsupported region and attempt to build anything in Microsoft Azure.

-Additionally, your Azure subscription is limited in the amount of cores that you can provision.
-Ensure that you have deleted the following VMs before completing this lab:

-* ADConnect2 and ADConnect3

 ## Lab Summary

 In this lab you are going to create multiple virtual networks each with it's own virtual machine and subnet and then test connectivity across subnets and vnets.